SocialDataSci/Geospatial_Data_with_Python/README.md

 ![logo](./img/gislayers.jpg)

+## Why use this Notebook?

-Use this Notebook to get a basic understanding of how to read, write, query and perform simple geospatial calculations on Minnesota Tax shapefiles, MetCouncil Water Features and MN PCA Lake Quality Attributes with Python.
+Use this Notebook to get a basic understanding of how to read, write, query, perform geospatial calculations and join data sets together.
+Along the way you will see some tips to preprocessing data for analysis and some tricks to ensure you are computing efficiently.
+This Notebook will be focused on Minnesota Tax shapefiles, MetCouncil Water Features and MN PCA Lake Quality Attributes all of which were the focus of our [Dive Into Water (Data)][http://minneanalytics.org/minnemudac/] Competition.

-* Open the .ipynb file with Jupyter Notebook to get started!
+## Open the .ipynb file with Jupyter Notebook to get started!